 Can I refuse field sobriety tests in Colorado?

-Yes, definitely do not agree to participate in SFSTs.
+Yes, DO NOT agree to participate in SFSTs.
 There are many reasons a sober party would be unable to complete the non-scientific tests used by law enforcement to bolster their choice to effect an arrest.
-Refusing to complete field sobriety tests does not carry the same serious repercussions as refusing a breathalyzer test or blood draw under Colorado's Express Consent law.
+Refusing to complete field sobriety tests does not carry the same serious repercussions as refusing a breathalyzer test or blood draw under Colorado’s Express Consent law.

 After a DUI arrest in Loveland, Colorado, will my driver’s license be revoked?

 There are a variety of ways a license can be revoked related to a DUI.
 The first is an administrative revocation through the Division of Motor Vehicles based on a refusal to complete a breathalyzer or blood draw, or a finding that your BAC is over a 0.08.
 This means you can lose your driving privileges even when you have not been found guilty of driving under the influence of a chemical substance in court.

 You can also lose your license based upon a conviction at Court for either a DUI or DUI per se charge.

 What happens after a drunk driving arrest in Loveland, Berthoud, Estes Park, Fort Collins, or Greeley?

 If you are arrested for drunk driving, what happens next depends on the facts and circumstances.
 It’s important to know that DUI arrests result in two processes after an arrest: (1) the administrative hearing, which results in civil penalties, like driver’s license suspension; and (2) the criminal process, which can result in a conviction in the absence of a strong DUI defense.
 A conviction can lead to fines, driver’s license revocation, imprisonment, ignition interlock device (IID) installation, and more.

 Can I still get auto insurance in Loveland, Colorado after a drunk driving conviction?